Raragyay/Kahoot-Gen/README.md

     words_list10k = pickle.load(f)
 ```

+I also have a list of unique vocabulary in `Master Pronunciation.csv` that you may find useful.
+All words there were
+hand-picked, with the latter ones mostly coming from `top10kwords.pkl`.

 ### Todo List
 - [ ] Add configuration file for question types
 - [ ] Extract Notebook into separate script, package as exe